gojoe262/gojoe262.github.io/_drafts/2016-11-28-pattern-recognition.md

 # How do we deal with it? #

 Most of the time, we are pretty smart in determining if these patterns we see are actually true.
-After a bit of investigation, we may conclude that something just happened by chance, or it was a great coincidence.
-However, there is still a possiblility of letting a false pattern slip by our reasoning and logic.
+After a bit of investigation, we could conclude that something happened just by chance, or it was a great coincidence.
+However, there is still a lot of room to let a false pattern slip by our reasoning and logic.

 There is also a certain level of risk that comes with false pattern recognition.
 False positives and false negatives in the medical setting carries a high amount of risk.
 Accounting for the risk involved can get complicated.
 It might involve attaching a percentage which represents the probablility of error.
 It could also involve developing a margin of error for the results.